 - LINC Home Study Language Instruction for Newcomers to Canada is a type of formal language training done remotely (online or by phone).
 It is for those who don't have time for in-person classes, but want to have intensive training.
 Students have one-on-one sessions with a TESL-certified teacher, receive assignments, and accomplish assessments.
-Learners receive a certificate after each successful assessment. - English Online's Live & Learn program Offers informal online drop-in classes that improve learners' English language skills and their knowledge about life in Manitoba.
+Learners receive a certificate after each successful assessment. - English Online (EO) Offers informal online drop-in classes that improve learners' English language skills and their knowledge about life in Manitoba.
 Students can join online chats, language workshops, reading clubs, writing workshops, or multi-week sessions.
 They can choose classes that fit their schedule.
-They can also learn on their own by using materials online. - English at Work This program provides job-specificEnglish language training.
+They can also learn on their own by using materials online.
+EO is also a provider of LINC Home Study in Manitoba. - English at Work This program provides job-specificEnglish language training.
 It also teaches students about cultural and essential skills in the Canadian workplace.
 Employers can partner with the program and deliver the classes on-site.